A City of Superlatives

-Some of the customs, traditions and bureaucracy that are present in Dubai belong very much to this part of the world and, if you’re not forewarned, can come as a big surprise.
+Dubai really can be an amazing place to live.
+However, many of the customs, traditions and bureaucracy that are present in Dubai belong very much to this part of the world and, if you’re not forewarned, can come as a big surprise.
 Living amongst such contradictions can seem confusing and somewhat overwhelming.
-However, by finding out the realities and becoming informed of the practicalities of expat life here, you can quickly come to appreciate this ever-changing city of contrasts.
+Our guide to living in Dubai contains everything you know to deal with the reality of life in this awe-inspiring metropolis:

 Our guide was written by Joanne Roxburgh and last published on Wednesday 18th August 2010.